 • PM head for Wadi Lajab which is a drive downhill from Faifa mountains then climb up to Al Hasher, then down again to Wadi Lajab.
 The drive up Al Hasher is a hair-raising series of hairpin bends, and unfortunately due to the strong sun, it was not possible to see a very nice view of the landscape.

 • Early drive to Rijal Alma’a Museum.
 To note that there are two ways to access the museum, and this itinerary recommends accessing via the south access area turning left at the nujoom supermarket and bakery.
 The alternative is from the north on the right before the last tunnel road towards Al Shabain, though this exit should be used to head towards Ahba.
-The museum costs SR20 to enter and there is only a single permitted point of entry and exit.
+The museum costs SR20 to enter and there is only a single permitted point of access and exit.
 The compound of the area is not large per se, and it probably wouldn’t take more than 90mins even if one were to read through all available English and venture into the various terraces for phototaking.
 Most of the paths leading out and above are closed and there’s not much to see.
 One can also visit the visitors centre to see the series of videos exhibited.

 • Having seen the Rijal Alma’a area, drive up to Soudah where these is another series of hairpin bends upwards enroute to Abha.
 There are balconies and terraces to stop by to admire the views, with a mosque on the first.
 The drive up should take about an hour with the stops, and there are local peddling honey and local dishes (possibly good for lunch) which one will need cash to pay if interested.
 There are a few more view points along the way and one is the stronghold of baboons waiting to raid the trash of visitors.
 Even with a cleaner positioned during the day to deal with litter, it is frustrating to see anything cleaned up, thrown all over by the baboons.

-• Head over to Al Rashid mall to do some shopping
+• Head over to Al Rashid mall to do some shopping.

 Monday.